PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 The commands above launch a single vehicle with the full UI.
 Other options include:
-- [Starting PX4 and Gazebo separately](#start_px4_sim_separately) so that you can keep Gazebo running and only re-launch PX4 when needed (quicker than restarting both).
+- [Starting PX4 and Gazebo separately](#start_px4_sim_separately) so that you can keep Gazebo Classic running and only re-launch PX4 when needed (quicker than restarting both).
-- Run the simulation in [Headless Mode](#headless), which does not start the Gazebo UI (this uses fewer resources and is much faster).
+- Run the simulation in [Headless Mode](#headless), which does not start the Gazebo Classic UI (this uses fewer resources and is much faster).

 ## Taking it to the Sky

-The `make` commands above first build PX4, and then run it along with the Gazebo simulator.
+The `make` commands above first build PX4, and then run it along with the Gazebo Classic simulator.

 Once PX4 has started it will launch the PX4 shell as shown below.